simonxin/aadtokens/README.md

 ## Credentials

-Use this parameter if you want to use client credential grant flow to get access token.
+Use this parameter if you want to use client credential grant flow or resource Owner password credential flow to get access token.
 Use client credentials will need to add -tenant and -redirectUri in command.
 Sample: